pam-exchange/SymantecPAM-PAMUser/docs/PAMUser-Login.md

 ![PAM Login](/docs/images/Login-PAM-01-Access-GlobalAdmin-Local.png)

 # Automated login using **Active Directory User**

 When using PAM users from Active Directory the `PAM User` connector or any other connectors are **not** required for automated login to a remote PAM environment.
-It can be configured Out-Of-The-Bbox on the two PAM environments.
+It can be configured Out-Of-The-Box on the two PAM environments.

 > [!CAUTION]
 > Using an Active Directory account for automated login, control of who can login to PAM with high privileged (possible Global Administrator) is in the hands of the people controlling Active Directory.